uccser/codewof/docs/adding-questions.md

 - `difficulty-2` - Difficult
 - `difficulty-3` - Complex

-If applicable, one or more `concepts` should be added to the question from the following:
+If applicable, one or more `concepts` should be added to the question from the following (i.e. you cannot have a question with the "Conditionals" concept, it needs to be a sub-category such as `single-condition`):

 - `display-text` - Display Text
 - `functions` - Functions